thinkdata-works/api-docs/source/includes/basics.md

 Response | Description
 -------- | -----------
 200: OK | Success
-202: Accepted | A background job has successfully been triggered.
-Continue polling for details.
+202: Accepted | A background job has successfully been triggered - continue polling for details
-401: Unauthorized | The API key you provided doesn't correspond to any user.
+401: Unauthorized | The API key you provided doesn't correspond to any user
-403: Forbidden | User is not authorized to make that request.
+403: Forbidden | User is not authorized to make that request
-422: Unprocessable Entity | The server was unable to save the document.
-There will be more details in the full response body.
+422: Unprocessable Entity | The server was unable to save the document; there will be more details in the full response body
-429: Too Many Requests | User has exceeded the monthly maximum for requests or downloads (see <a href="#rate-limiting">Rate Limiting</a>).
+429: Too Many Requests | User has exceeded the monthly maximum for requests or downloads (see <a href="#rate-limiting">Rate Limiting</a>)

 ## API Keys